May 13, 2015

 I'm an NBA Draft specialist for B/R, which means I get to enjoy covering both college and NBA action.
 Four years at D-III Franciscan University taught me a lot about basketball, but more about life.

-My work has been featured on Syracuse.com (among others) and I've appeared on The Score 1260 Mid-day in Syracuse, NY, KURE 88.5 in Ames, Iowa, and Nationwide News Radio in Kingston, Jamaica.
+My work has been featured on Syracuse.com (among others) and I've appeared on Sirius XM NBA Radio, as well as The Score 1260 in Syracuse, KURE 88.5 in Ames, Iowa, and Nationwide News Radio in Kingston, Jamaica.

 no aaron gordon on the top 5 draft prospects in each position what are you smoking pot??

 stupid americans, cant even understnad our own game